Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 The Evolution of a Pop Star

 Sabrina is not here to babysit your kids, and she never was.
-She’s not meant for children, and a lot of people need to accept that.
+She’s not meant for children, and a lot of people seem to struggle with that concept.
 At the end of the day, we must all get better acquainted with the concept of nuance.